Brenda Fruhvirtová: 2021: Professional

-2022: Eight titles on the ITF Circuit, top 200 & WTA Tour debut
+2022: Eight ITF titles, top 200 & WTA Tour debuts

 At 14 years, 10 months and four days, Fruhvirtová became the youngest ITF Circuit champion, claiming her first title at the $25k Tucuman event in Argentina, since American Claire Liu, then 14 years, 9 months old, won a $10k event in Orlando in 2015.
 She won a second $25k title in Tucuman the following week.
 Fruhvirtová made her WTA Tour debut, after being awarded a wildcard into the Abierto Zapopan qualifying draw; she defeated former world No. 5, Sara Errani, and Leonie Küng to reach the main draw and make her WTA Tour debut, where she lost in straight sets to the sixth seed and former world No. 3, Sloane Stephens.
 In the six months following her 15th birthday, she won another six $25k tournaments at Klosters (Jun 26), Danderyd (Aug 14), Mogyorod (Aug 21), Braunschweig (Aug 28) and Santa Margherita di Pula (Sep 18 & Oct 23).

-2023-24: Major and top 100 debuts
+2023–24: Major and top 100 debuts

-She qualified for her first major in her qualifying debut at the 2023 Australian Open.
+Fruhvirtová qualified for her first major in her qualifying debut at the 2023 Australian Open.
 As the youngest player in the top 250, she became the fifth-youngest qualifier in Australian Open history and the youngest since Marta Kostyuk in 2018.

 She received a wildcard for the main draw at the Miami Open.

 She also qualified for the 2023 French Open making her debut at this major.

-In January 2024, she again qualified for the Australian Open for a second consecutive year.
+In January 2024, Fruhvirtová again qualified for the Australian Open for a second consecutive year.
 She recorded her first win at a major defeating Ana Bogdan, and reached the top 100 in the rankings.

-Having made it through qualifying, Fruhvirtová defeated 24th seed Mirra Andreeva in the first round of Wimbledon for her first main-draw win at the grass-court major, before losing to Paula Badosa in her next match.
+Having made it through qualifying, she defeated 24th seed Mirra Andreeva in the first round of Wimbledon for her first main-draw win at the grass-court major, before losing to Paula Badosa in her next match.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in Win–Loss records.